monsieurbiz/SyliusRichEditorPlugin/UPGRADE-2.0.md

 ```

 ## Twig function

 The name of the Twig function changed from `mbiz_rich_editor_render` to `monsieurbiz_richeditor_render_element`,
 so make sure to update your templates.

 ## JavaScript

 The JavaScript was refactored, now it works everywhere.
 You shouldn't have to change anything, the bundle system will take care of it.
+But if you made some changes to the previous JS, you'll have to apply them on the new JS.
+It is a complete rewrite.

 ## UI elements

 The definition of UI elements has changed, you'll have to change some things:

 - Removing the old UIElements objects